adrobinoga/zk-protocol/protocol.md

 The **standalone** terminals are called in that way because they may be used without any communication with a "coordinator" or "manager", like the ZKAccess software, so the protocol is designed to:

-- Get info from terminals: Attendance records, new users(added in the standalone terminal), device model, status, etc. The ZKAccess program, builds a database with this info.
+- **Get info from terminals**: Attendance records, new users(added in the standalone terminal), device model, status, etc. The ZKAccess program, builds a database with this info.
-- Set info in terminals: Add users, change access permissions, change device settings, etc.
+- **Set info in terminals**: Add users, change access permissions, change device settings, etc.
-- Report events: Corresponds to packets sent from the machine when specific actions take place, they are sent without a previous request.
+- **Report events**: Corresponds to packets sent from the machine when specific actions take place, they are sent without a previous request.

 Note that the communication can be done through: